expressjs/expressjs.com/4x/en/api/app-all.md

 app.all('*', loadUser);
 ```

-Another great example of this is white-listed "global" functionality.
-Here
+Another example is white-listed "global" functionality.
-the example is much like before, however only restricting paths prefixed with
+The example is much like before, however it only restricts paths that start with
 "/api":

 ```js